City of Tucson's Lead Hazard Reduction Program | home repairs tucson | Tucson, AZ, USA

 6

 Next, we will release a bid to contractors.
-After a contractor is selected, we create a timeline for you-- the project may be delayed if certain items, like windows, need to be ordered.
+After a contractor is selected, we provide an estimated project timeline.
+Projects may be delayed if certain items, like windows, need to be ordered.

 7